 Places of Employment and Working Conditions

 Just about every community has a drugstore employing at least one pharmacist.
 Most job opportunities, however, are in larger cities and densely populated metropolitan areas.
+National drugstore chains, such as CVS Pharmacy, are huge employers of pharmacists.

 Qualifications, Education, and Training